-In three to five years, we will have reduced both the frequency and severity of re-offending and New Zealand will be a safer place.
-The Department of Corrections will be a world leader in taking innovative approaches that effectively reduce re-offending.
+By 2017, we will have reduced levels of re-offending by 25 percent and New Zealand will be a safer place.
+This will mean 600 fewer prisoners re-imprisoned one year after release and 4,000 fewer offenders being reconvicted within a year of beginning their community-based sentence.
+This will translate to 18,500 fewer victims of crime.
+The Department of Corrections will be a world leader, using innovative approaches that effectively reduce re-offending.

 Over the next three years we will make significant progress to achieving this goal.
 More offenders will leave the Corrections system having overcome their drug and alcohol problems and having addressed their offending behaviours.
 They will have improved literacy and numeracy skills, have attained better levels of education, have gained practical skills and more people will have found work on release.

 While in prison, offenders will be supported to make a difference in their own lives, taking ownership of organising their time and becoming responsible for day-to-day tasks.
 This means they will leave our prisons better equipped to manage their own lives, and more aware of the consequences of their actions and inactions.